List of county roads and former state roads in Seminole County, Florida: CR 427A (former SR 427A)

 County Road 427A is signed along a portion of 27th Street in the southern outskirts of Sanford, from US 17/92 east to CR 425 (Sanford Avenue).
 A second piece, following Airport Boulevard from CR 425 east to the Orlando Sanford International Airport, appears on the current FDOT map but is not signed.

 SR 427A was designated on 27th Street in the mid-1950s.
 The Airport Boulevard portion appeared by 1971, and both were given to the county in 1980.

 CR 431 (former SR 431)

 County Road 431 is signed on Orange Boulevard through Paola, extending north from CR 46A.
 No signs are posted elsewhere along the route, but FDOT GIS data indicates that the north end is at SR 46.

 Orange Boulevard was not the original segment of SR 431, which is now SR 434 south of Forest City.
 This portion appeared on the 1971 county map, extending from Paola (where SR 46A ended) north to SR 46 (then on Wayside Drive).
 In 1980 it became a county road, and now extends on former SR 46A to the south end of Orange Boulevard.

+This road can be used to go from Heathrow directly to Downtown Sanford.